bloomberg/chromium.bb/README.md

 ~~~

 For Xcode, mainly because configuration controls for Xcode builds are buried two
-configuration windows deep and must be set for each subproject within Xcode IDE
+configuration windows deep and must be set for each subproject within the Xcode
-individually, `CMAKE_CONFIGURATION_TYPES` should be set to Debug:
+IDE individually, `CMAKE_CONFIGURATION_TYPES` should be set to Debug:

 ~~~
     $ cmake path/to/aom -G Xcode -DCMAKE_CONFIGURATION_TYPES=Debug